* Coal shares weak after election

 By Chuck Mikolajczak

-NEW YORK, Nov 7 (Reuters) - U.S. stock index futures fell on Wednesday, putting the S&P 500 on track to snap a two-day advance in the wake of Barack Obama’s presidential election victory and comments by European Central Bank President Mario Draghi underscored the weakness in Europe’s economy.
+NEW YORK, Nov 7 (Reuters) - U.S. stock index futures were set for a lower open on Wednesday in the wake of Barack Obama’s reelection as U.S. president as comments by European Central Bank President Mario Draghi underscored the weakness in Europe’s economy.

-* With political uncertainty removed, investor focus will now shift to the looming “fiscal cliff” of some $600 billion in spending cuts and tax increases that are due to kick in next year and could derail the U.S. economic recovery.
+With political uncertainty removed, investors will turn their focus back to the looming “fiscal cliff” of some $600 billion in spending cuts and tax increases that are due to kick in next year and could derail the U.S. economic recovery.

-* Europe will garner attention as Greece’s ruling coalition hopes to overcome its own divisions and defy protestors on Wednesday to push through an austerity package needed to secure aid and avert bankruptcy.
+Europe will also garner attention as Greece’s ruling coalition hopes to overcome its own divisions and defy protesters Wednesday to push through an austerity package needed to secure aid and avert bankruptcy.

-* Pfizer Inc’s Xeljanz treatment for rheumatoid arthritis, one of the company’s potentially most lucrative experimental drugs, was approved by U.S. regulators late Tuesday and is now poised to compete with Abbott Laboratories Inc’s top-selling Humira.
+Pfizer Inc’s Xeljanz treatment for rheumatoid arthritis, one of the company’s potentially most lucrative experimental drugs, was approved by U.S. regulators late Tuesday and is now poised to compete with Abbott Laboratories Inc’s top-selling Humira.
 Pfizer shares edged up 0.2 percent to $24.75 in premarket trading.

-* European stocks pared early gains and briefly turned flat around midday on Wednesday, as nagging worries over the euro zone crisis eclipsed an initial relief from U.S. President Obama’s re-election.
+European stocks pared early gains and briefly turned flat around midday on Wednesday, as nagging worries over the euro zone crisis eclipsed an initial relief over U.S. President Barack Obama’s reelection.